TheLohia/CodeViz/README.md

-# Eduardo
+# CodeViz
-A tool to visualize code flow to help with documentation and debugging
+A tool to visualize libraries and code as a Directed Graph of classes, methods/functions and other callables.
+The idea is to provide a way to better document and track code changes and simplify debugging